-- 3.1 Councils across the country are increasingly adopting digital strategies to guide investment in technology, to improve customer experience and further improve value for money for taxpayers. - 3.2 This Strategy is presented following a review of local experience, literature and current practice, and seeks to provide a four-year framework for decisions and activity in relation to the digitisation of services. - 3.3 The Strategy sets out an aim of delivering "the best possible services to our customers by harnessing technology effectively". - 3.4 It helps to take forward the Council's strategic aspirations to work collaboratively to Enable People, Shape Place and Develop Prosperity across Lichfield District and supports being a Good Council.
-It is a sister strategy to the recently agreed Engagement Strategy 2020-2024 and complements and supports this. - 3.5 There are four objectives that provide a means to monitor progress and outcomes within four work streams, building on past success, including our 4-star rated (Socitm) website.
+- 3.1 Councils across the country are increasingly adopting digital strategies to guide investment in technology, to improve customer experience and deliver additional value for money for taxpayers. - 3.2 This Strategy is presented following a review of local experience, literature and current practice, and seeks to provide a four-year framework for decisions and activity in relation to the digitisation of services. - 3.3 The Strategy sets out an aim of delivering "the best possible services to our customers by harnessing technology effectively". - 3.4 It helps to take forward the Council's strategic aspirations to work collaboratively to Enable People, Shape Place and Develop Prosperity across Lichfield District and supports being a Good Council.
+It is a sister strategy to the recently agreed Engagement Strategy 2020-2024 and complements and supports this.

-- 3.6 The Strategy will be delivered over a four-year period, and some activity has already started.
+- 3.5 There are four objectives that provide a means to monitor progress and outcomes within four work streams, building on past success, including our 4-star rated (Socitm) website. - 3.6 The Strategy will be delivered over a four-year period, and some activity has already started.
 In year one it is intended that the focus will be on customer insight and understanding where further digitisation and the streamlining of customer journeys could improve services.
 In addition, there will be work to further improve the website and intranet and promote the Council's online services to our customers, whilst developing new skills in the workforce.
 A first-year action plan is proposed and set out at pages 13-15 of the strategy attached. - 3.7 The Strategy is aspirational, and its speed of delivery and scope will be dependent on the ability to invest in the strategy, within affordability.
 We will monitor our performance and report on this annually.
-We have identified a series of potential measures that can help us obtain a baseline of the current position, while also allowing us to shape the impact of the Strategy. - 3.8 The Strategy sets out a whole Council approach which recognises the importance of consistency and working together to achieve success.
+We have identified a series of potential measures that can help us obtain a baseline of the current position, while also allowing us to shape the impact of the Strategy. - 3.8 The Strategy sets out a whole Council approach which recognises the importance of consistency and working together to achieve success. - 3.9 The Strategy was considered by the Strategic Overview and Scrutiny Committee meeting on 19 November, and a range of matters were discussed, in particular: care with the use of jargon, including a request for a glossary of terms; the importance the Council places on inclusion and making sure everyone can access services, whilst making digital services better and easier to use; the use of anonymised information to help make services better, and the policy framework and approach the Council has to ensure compliance with GDPR and the value it places on transparency; opportunities for the use of new technologies in services in the future, and the importance of the governance meetings highlighted in the strategy.